The 20 Best Fibrous Dysplasia Doctors Near Me in Pittsburgh, PA

 English

-Philippe Lavigne is an Otolaryngologist in Pittsburgh, Pennsylvania.
+Philippe Lavigne is an Otolaryngologist practicing medicine in Pittsburgh, Pennsylvania.
 Dr. Lavigne is rated as an Experienced provider by MediFind in the treatment of Fibrous Dysplasia.
-His top areas of expertise are Cerebrospinal Fluid Leak, Fibrous Dysplasia, Chronic Rhinosinusitis with Nasal Polyps (CRSwNP), Nasal Polyps, and Endoscopy.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Cerebrospinal Fluid Leak, Fibrous Dysplasia, Chronic Rhinosinusitis with Nasal Polyps (CRSwNP), Nasal Polyps, and Endoscopy.

 Experienced in Fibrous Dysplasia